 Except that I want to change external force into pressure (which is force divided by area) since it is the way we normally think of it.
-(UPDATE - I added rest which is a special case of uniform motion since that is specific to the oil we want to talk about).
+(Note: I added rest which is a special case of uniform motion since that is specific to the oil we want to talk about).
+In other words, nothing is going to move unless something pushes it.
+It is what does the pushing and what does the moving that this is all about.

-And though we had our drill, mud, derrick and casing all working away, I had stopped progress last week just before we went down to total depth (TD) of the well, or into the pay.
+And now our drill, is down through the casing, drilling the well open hole and using the circulating mud to carry away the cuttings as it continues to go deeper.
+I had stopped progress last week just before we went down to total depth (TD) of the well, or into the pay.
 And the reason I did has to do with this differential pressure.
-But first, the pressure bit.
+But first, the bit about how you calculate pressure.

 As you go deeper into the earth, the rock at any layer is carrying the weight of all the rock vertically above it.
 For rough calculations we generally consider that this rock weighs 144 lb a cubic foot.
 So that 10 ft down the weight of the overlying column on a square foot would be 144 x 10 = 1,440 lb/sq ft.
 But through convention we reduce the area that we talk about to a square inch (144 sq in= 1 sq ft) so with this division the weight on a square inch would be 10 lb.
 A remarkable resemblance to the depth number (grin).
 This means that we can assume, as we go deeper into the earth, that the pressure on the rock increases by 1 lb/sq. inch (psi) for every foot we go deeper.
-This means that at 6,000 ft, the rock is under a pressure of 6,000 psi.
-(As will be, initially, any fluid in that rock).
+This means that at 6,000 ft, the rock is under a pressure, from the rock above it, of 6,000 psi.

-The Oil Drum | Pressure, surely nottin///wexoil.theoildsam.com/classic/2005/08/pressure-surely-not-in-oil-business.html Now water does not weigh as much as rock, but can be approximated to roughly half the weight.
-So that, by the same argument, under water, for every foot of depth the pressure goes up half-a-psi.
+Now water does not weigh as much as rock, but can be approximated to roughly half the weight.
+So that, by the same argument, under water, for every foot of depth the pressure goes up roughly half-a-psi.
 So that at 6,000 ft under water the pressure is 3,000 psi (roughly twice the water pressure in the wand you use at a car wash).
+Now because we have increased the density of the fluid in the well (the mud) to help lift the cuttings out of the hole it weighs a bit more than water, but for the sake of working the example I'm going to use the half-psi measure for now.
+We are now at the point where the actual amount that it weighs becomes important.